ywchen814/ExpoRecSys-Item-Recommendation-with-Flask-API-and-Elasticsearch/README.md

 Before using ExpoRecSys, you need to preprocess the data into a dictionary format and generate embeddings from text information.
 Follow these steps:

 1. Open `Data-Preprocessing.ipynb`
-2. Execute the notebook to preprocess the data and generate embeddings using Sentence-BERT
+2. Execute the notebook and load the data to
+    *   preprocess the data and store it into `./data` in dictionary format
+    *   generate embeddings using Sentence-BERT and store it into `./embedding`
+3. run `es_store_data.py` to load data from `./data` with a dictionary format and store it in Elasticsearch

 ## API Documentation